• Be open to all people no matter what faith journey they are on.

 Prayer shawls have the remarkable capacity to give a person in need comfort and encouragement; a sign of care and the friendship of the Knox Caledon Village congregation.
 It is used to empower, to empathize, to celebrate together, to mark accomplishments or for special happy or sad times.
 If you, or someone you know could use the warmth of a prayer shawl or you wish to make a prayer shawl or get more information on a pattern...please contact Elizabeth Glassford at (519) 941-1109 or the church.

 We honour the United Church’s commitment to the Truth & Reconciliation Commission and seek ways to live out our part in creating right relations.
 We continue to find ways to lift up Indigenous, First Nation, Métis, and Inuit voices/stories in our time together.
+We lament, the way our denomination has been involved in residential schools and we seek to live into our apology.
 One way we do this is by acknowledging the territorial lands we occupy for worship.
-Our Sunday School undertook a month long study of the meaning of the Aboriginal Medicine Circle.
-The children participated in a worship service that shared their learning in both word and song.
-During one Sunday morning, the minister led the congregation in a blanket exercise created for worship.
-We have taken part in are Orange Shirt Day, The KAIROS Blanket Exercise and hope to do more.
+We are working on decolonizing our worship and experience of God.

 As a caring community, pastoral care is high priority at Knox United Church.
-Rev Emma Pipes is available for pastoral visits as are many many members of the congregation.
+A minister is available for pastoral visits as are many many members of the congregation.
 Right now we are working on creating a group to be part of this ministry.
-If you are in need of pastoral care, please contact Rev. Emma Pipes
+If you are in need of pastoral care, please contact us.

 We have entered into a Collaboration Agreement with Caledon East United Church, located within a 15 minute drive, to share a full time ministry personnel and a half time ministry personnel.